sla256/swampscottphotos/_posts/2017-11-12-fisherman-beach.md

 ---
-layout:post
+layout: post
-title:A view from Fisherman's Beach
+title: A view from Fisherman's Beach
 ---